Cambodian Living Arts’ Plae Pakaa Show

 Cambodian Living Arts is a Phnom Penh–based non-profit organisation dedicated to transforming Cambodia through the arts.

-The organisation supports arts education, develops cultural leaders and creates opportunities for emerging artists to generate income while preserving Cambodia’s rich performing arts traditions.
+The organisation provides arts education, capacity building of arts leaders and opportunities for emerging artists to generate income while preserving Cambodia’s rich performing arts traditions.

 Team Leader